capillariesio/capillaries/README.md

 ### Fault tolerance

-Survives temporary underlying database connectivity issues and processing node software and hardware failures.
+Survives most of the temporary underlying database connectivity issues and processing node software and hardware failures.

 ### Works with structured data artifacts